Walking and cycling

 Now located in Morgan Arcade, Spillers Records is an essential stop.
 I always pop in there to see what’s on offer.
 Wherever you are in the world, the best way to get the vibe of what’s happening in the music scene is to spend some time browsing in a local record shop.

 Spillers has been a constant since I was growing up in Cardiff, though I remember that the first album I bought was Bat Out of Hell II by Meat Loaf – on cassette, from a supermarket.
 That shows my age!

 The other thing I like to do at least once a week is meander around Cardiff Market.
 As well as buying food there, I’ll go upstairs to Kellys Records – another Cardiff institution.
 It’s a treasure trove of vinyl, and you’ll often find some real rarities lurking in the record racks.

 We’re also spoilt for choice when it comes to food and drink.
-Lunchtimes, you’ll often find me in Café Minuet or the Greasy Vegan in the Castle Arcade.
-I love the Grazing Shed for its burgers, and I’ll try to arrange meetings over lunch.
+Lunchtimes, you’ll often find me in the Castle Arcade - try The Greazy Vegan.
+I love The Grazing Shed for its burgers, and I’ll try to arrange meetings over lunch.